 As stated above, you need to complete the FAFSA.

 Both options are available, depending upon your comfort level.
 The online version is encouraged because it results in less errors and a faster processing time.
 To complete the form online, click on this link: FAFSA.
-If you want a paper application, they are available by calling the Financial Aid Office at 570-662-4129.
+If you want a paper application, they are available by calling Student Registration and Financial Services at 570-662-4411.

 Online applicants (and their parents if applicable) must request a PIN number by going to:www.PIN.ed.gov.